 Heat oven to 350°.
 Break spaghetti noodles into thirds and cook according to the package directions.
 Drain and rinse under cold water to prevent them from sticking together.
 Set aside.

 Combine the arrowroot powder (or cornstarch) and 1/4 cup vegetable broth in a small bowl or jar and mix thoroughly.
 You should not see any lumps of the arrowroot.

 In a large saucepan over medium heat, cook onions and mushrooms until the liquid released from the mushrooms is mostly evaporated (about 10 minutes).

 Add the milk, the remaining 1 1/2 cups vegetable broth, and sherry to the mushrooms and onions, whisking as they are added.
 Bring to a boil, stirring occasionally.
 Reduce heat to a simmer and whisk in the arrowroot/vegetable broth mixture.
 Cook 5 minutes stirring constantly.
 The sauce should thicken slightly.
 Remove from the heat.

-Bake for 30 minutes or until bubbly.
+Bake for 30 minutes at 350° or until bubbly.
 Top each serving with some chopped parsley and a sprinkling of breadcrumbs.
 Serves 4 generously.

 *Nutritional yeast is a very healthy deactivated yeast packed with B-vitamins, folic acid, selenium, zinc, and protein.
 It does not in any way resemble or taste like brewers yeast or bread yeast.
 It is a yellow flake (use the flake kind not the powder if possible) that dissolves into the food you add it to imparting that cheese-nut flavor.
 You can find it at Whole Foods or in health and natural food stores or order it online here.